RaghavAggarwal2005/Raghav-Fitness-gym-website/README.md

 # Raghav Fitness Gym website
- it is gym website made up od html and css
+ it is gym website made up of html and css